hilton/hilton.github.com/blog/_posts/2014-07-23-what-is-collaboration-platform.md

 ---
 title: What is a collaboration platform?
-description: Collaboration is a tag - not a category #collaboration
+description: Collaboration is a tag - not a category
+tags: collaboration
 layout: hh
 ---